CAAPIM/Releases/README.md

 ### Android P Support

-As you know, Android P introduced new security features on August 7, 2018.
-We had to make substantive changes to our Mobile SDK for Android, and we sent out advanced customer notification so you could prepare for these changes.
-Here's a summary of what you need to know about upgrading to Android P:
+Android P was released August 7, 2018 with new security features.
+We made substantive changes to our Mobile SDK for Android P, and we sent out advanced customer notification so you could prepare for these changes.
+Here's a summary of what you need to know about upgrading to Android P.

 #### Mobile SDK Changes